-Honey is another option to subside white sugar for – if you eat it that is.
+Honey is another option to subside white sugar – if you eat it that is.

 I use it as a sweetener when I do turmeric or raw cacao lattes, as I don’t boil the plant milk, to keep the nutrients.

-This is another syrup that I’m not quite sure if its better then white sugar or not.
-Its a syrup derived from dates.
-I reserve this for candy making.
-Such as toffee as it gives the candy a really nice taste paired with muscavado sugar.
+This is another syrup that I’m not quite sure if it’s better than white sugar or not.
+It’s a syrup derived from dates.
+I reserve this for candy-making.
+Such as toffee as it gives the candy a really nice taste paired with muscovado sugar.

 Grainy sugar varieties